Why is my Outlook not Connecting to the Exchange Server?

-Methods to Resolve Outlook Cannot Connect to Server Error
+Methods to Resolve Outlook not Connecting to Exchange Server

 Method 2: Update Outlook

-Check and update Outlook to remove any bugs or incompatibility issues that may be causing connectivity problems with the mailbox server.
-The steps to check and update Outlook are as follows:
+Outdated Outlook application may develop bugs or lead to incompatibility issues that may cause connectivity problems with the mailbox server.
+You can check and update Outlook.
+Here are the steps:

 If the Update Now option is not available in your Outlook client, download and install the Windows OS updates.